-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

-Walsh takes the reigns of the agency at a moment when workplace issues are more central to the national political discussion than any other time in recent history.
+Walsh takes the reins of the agency at a moment when workplace issues are more central to the national political discussion than any other time in recent history.

 The preferred candidate of many influential labor unions, he is the first Labor Secretary with a union background since the 1970s, a notable choice for a president who has vowed to be the most “pro-union president you’ve ever seen.”
 The son of Irish immigrants, Walsh dropped out of college and worked his way up through the ranks of Boston’s construction trade unions before becoming mayor of the city 2014.
 He had cancer as a child and sought treatment for alcoholism in his 20s.